Halftime Review: Dre, Snoop and friends deliver epic show

-8 of15 Snoop Dogg performs during halftime of the NFL Super Bowl 56 football game between the Los Angeles Rams and the Cincinnati Bengals Sunday, Feb.
+8 of18 50 Cent performs during halftime of the NFL Super Bowl 56 football game between the Los Angeles Rams and the Cincinnati Bengals Sunday, Feb.
 13, 2022, in Inglewood, Calif.
-Lynne Sladky/AP Show More Show Less 9 of15
+Chris O'Meara/AP Show More Show Less 9 of18

-14 of15 Snoop Dogg performs during halftime of the NFL Super Bowl 56 football game between the Cincinnati Bengals and the Los Angeles Rams Sunday, Feb.
+14 of18 Snoop Dogg performs during halftime of the NFL Super Bowl 56 football game between the Cincinnati Bengals and the Los Angeles Rams Sunday, Feb.
 13, 2022, in Inglewood, Calif.
-Tony Gutierrez/AP Show More Show Less
+Tony Gutierrez/AP Show More Show Less 15 of18

+16 of18 Eminem, from left, performs with Kendrick Lamar, Dr. Dre, Mary J. Blige and Snoop Dogg during halftime of the NFL Super Bowl 56 football game between the Los Angeles Rams and the Cincinnati Bengals Sunday, Feb.
+13, 2022, in Inglewood, Calif.
+Chris O'Meara/AP Show More Show Less

+17 of18 Dr. Dre, left, and Snoop Dogg perform during halftime of the NFL Super Bowl 56 football game between the Los Angeles Rams and the Cincinnati Bengals Sunday, Feb.
+13, 2022, in Inglewood, Calif.
+Marcio Jose Sanchez/AP Show More Show Less

 INGLEWOOD, Calif.
 (AP) — Dr. Dre & Co. took the weight of the hip-hop culture on the Super Bowl stage, shouldered the pressure from skeptics and delivered a strong halftime show to prove that edgy rap can work at the world’s biggest sporting events.